babinyurii/python_code_snippets_to_tackle_NGS_data/README.md

 `split_fasta()` splits fasta file containing several sequences into the corresponding number of fasta files

-`cat_fasta_seq()` oncatenates  sequences from fasta files into one long sequence. takes one multifasta  or several fasta files as an input
+`cat_fasta_seq()` concatenates  sequences from fasta files into one long sequence. takes one multifasta  or several fasta files as an input

-`plot_contigs_cover_gc()`takes spades assembler output which is fasta file containing contigs, and creates two plots:  distribution of GC content in contigs, and GC content vs log2 coverage depth
+`plot_contigs_cover_gc()`takes spades assembler output which is a fasta file containing contigs, and creates two plots:  distribution of GC content in contigs, and GC content vs log2 coverage depth

-`count_indels()` counts indels in a vcf file
+`count_indels()` counts indels in a vcf file with given coverage depth

-`count_snps()` counts SNPs in a vcf file
+`count_snps()` counts SNPs in a vcf file with given coverage depth

 `vcf_to_df()` creates pandas dataframe from the vcf file data

 `merge_fasta()` puts all records from input fasta files into a single fasta file

-`cat_by_id()` concatenates sequences by their id from separate fasta files into a single sequence. outputs fasta with concatenated sequences
+`cat_by_id()` concatenates sequences by their ids from separate fasta files into a single sequence. outputs fasta file.